 Usually, you can only work in Switzerland in a self-employment capacity if you hold a settlement permit.
 This means you need to have already lived in Switzerland for five years or in some cases, 10 years.
 For more information, see Swiss citizenship.
 This rule does not apply if you are married to a Swiss citizen or can prove that your business or work will create jobs in Switzerland or serve some other economic interest.

 Work in Switzerland as an au pair

-You can come and work as an au pair in Switzerland if you are aged between 18 and 25 years old and only if you get a placement through an agency which is approved and licenced by the Swiss State Secretariat for Economic Affairs (SECO).
+You can come and work as an au pair in Switzerland if you are between 18 and 25 years old and get a placement through an au pair agency.
+The agency must have a license from the Swiss State Secretariat for Economic Affairs (SECO).

 International trainee agreements

-Switzerland has trainee agreements with a number of countries to allow young professionals to come and work in Switzerland for up to 18 months in order to develop their professional and language skills.
-The countries are: Argentina, Australia, Bulgaria, Canada, Japan, Monaco, New Zealand, Philippines, Romania, Russia, South Africa, Ukraine, and the US.
+Switzerland has trainee agreements with a number of countries that allow young professionals to work in Switzerland for up to 18 months.
+These permits are available to citizens of: Argentina, Australia, Bulgaria, Canada, Japan, Monaco, New Zealand, Philippines, Romania, Russia, South Africa, Ukraine, and the US.

 To qualify, you must:

 - be between 18 and 35 years of age (20–30 if you’re from Australia, or 18–30 if you’re from New Zealand or Russia)

 - have completed either vocational training or hold a related degree

 Canadians can come to Switzerland as part of their bachelor’s degree.
 They must prove their enrolment at a university or college.
 Japanese applicants must be graduates.
 The permit is for a maximum of 18 months.